T-DevH/llm_finetune_nemo/README.md

 # LLM Fine-Tuning with NVIDIA NeMo and TensorRT-LLM

-This project demonstrates how to fine-tune a NeMo model using PEFT adapters and export it to TensorRT-LLM format for optimized inference.
+This project demonstrates how to fine-tune a NeMo model using PEFT adapters.

 ## Prerequisites